josephmcdermott/PHP-Skeleton-App/README.md

 Out of the box, it provides the ability to set up and run a public-facing website, authenticate to the administrative side, and create users and groups.
 All of the baseline database tables are created on first run, along with the first "Universal Administrator".

+**Note: The PHP Skeleton App is currently under development and perpetually evolving.**

+This is my first go at publishing something extensive on GitHub.
+I'm far from perfect, and have been in somewhat of a bubble.
+Regardless, I have decided to get my feet wet so I can collect feedback from the community, and grow as a developer.
+So, your constructive criticism is encouraged.
+I'll do my best to learn from my mistakes and deliver the goods.

+Thanks!

+-Gor

 * * *

 ## Features